FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

     should be installed to UniConfig and unified layers.
 By default, this flag is set to 'true'.
 - **uniconfig-config:sequence-read-active** - Forces reading of data
     sequentially when mounting device.
+If it is set to 'true' sync-from-network will be done in parallel.
 By default, this flag is set to 'false'.
-This parameter has effect only on NETCONF nodes.
 - **uniconfig-config:whitelist** - List of root YANG entities that should be read.
-This parameter has effect only on NETCONF nodes.
 - **uniconfig-config:blacklist** - List of root YANG entities that
     should not be read from NETCONF device due to incompatibility with uniconfig-native or other malfunctions in YANG schemas.
 This